ytorg/Yotter/README.md

 * [Video.js](https://videojs.com/)

 ### Donate 💌
+Testing with a public instance will soon be needed, and I will need to set up a server for this.
+If I want that Parasitter to go public and host some users I will need a (relativelly) good server and this is somehow expensive for me.
+So any contribution will be really welcome!

 This project is completelly Open Source and is built on my own free time as a hobby.
-I am (almost) alone with it [one contributor helped me with a small thing but he's not an active contributor anymore].

-If you like it, you can buy me a coffee!
+So if you like it, you can buy me a coffee!

 - **Bitcoin**: `3EjaWjtsHz4WpbVL5Wx8Xg6MfyRRnKYj4e`
 - **Monero**: `83hinYmUkMH2ANgdhxRupmakzLwN26ddePrLQvZv4E3Q1CWjq7MDzsKRcPqLPQwTvG3DdujyaxbKbMsf9VKVAmphMhsfndc`